AlfrescoArchive/activiti-cloud-charts/activiti-cloud-full-example/README.md

 An example that includes all the basic components of an Activiti cloud application.

 To get started you'll want to have an Ingress controller and DNS available.
+You should have this from when the cluster was set up or from running apps.
+For example, on a jenkns-X cluster first do `jx env dev` and then `jx get urls`.
+You’ll see url of the form http://jenkins.jx.<SPECIFIC_TO_YOUR_CLUSTER>.
 If you don't have this or aren't sure then you can first install nginx ingress with:

 `helm install stable/nginx-ingress`